 It’s wild to think that just a few years ago, optimizing for Google’s ten blue links was the endgame.
+Now, as we navigate 2026, you’re optimizing for Google’s AI Overviews, ChatGPT, Perplexity, and whatever next-generation model launches tomorrow.

-For businesses, this shift opens up a massive new channel and a significant challenge.
+This new paradigm is known as AI Engine Optimization (AEO) or Generative Engine Optimization (GEO).
+For businesses, this shift opens up a massive new channel—and a significant challenge.
 How do you know if your content is being used as a source by these AI systems?
 Are they referencing your brand accurately?
 And how do your “rankings” in AI-generated answers compare to competitors?

-In this guide, we’ll break down the top LLM tracking tools of 2025, what they do, and how they help you stay visible in the age of AI search.
+In this guide, we’ll break down the top LLM tracking tools of 2026, what they do, and how they help you stay visible in the age of AI search.

 What Are LLM Tracking Tools?

-Instead of tracking your position in a list of links, they answer critical business questions:
+Think of them as the Google Search Console for the AI world.
+Instead of simply tracking your position in a list of links, they answer critical business questions:

 - Is ChatGPT recommending my product when a user asks for the “best CRM for startups”?